montypythonist/driveteam/README.md

 ### Disabling the robot
 Press `DISABLE` (you can also press the `Enter/return` key to disable quicker in an emergency situation).

+#### TO RUN AUTO IN COMPETITION: SET THE MODE FROM TELEOP TO AUTO AND HAVE THE OPERATOR ENABLE IT

 ## 6. Troubleshooting

 Below are common issues with the robot from this year (or past years) and how they can be improved.